petebachant/petebachant.github.io/_posts/2024-12-06-failed-to-repro.markdown

 Even that is still somewhat uncommon for research projects, and I do think it's a good goal in and of itself.
-However, if we want to ensure our work produces the largest possible impact, we should spend some time thinking about how others can derive value from any of the materials, not just the paper we wrote.
+However, if we want to ensure our work produces the largest possible impact, we should do a little "product management" and spend some time thinking about how others can derive value from any of the materials, not just the paper we wrote.